 Дата публикации: 05-12-2016

 Abstract.
 On September 17, the Rachmaninov Concert Hall of the Moscow Conservatory held the concert of the famous Bulgarian musicians Ekaterina, Konstantin, and Alexander Vladigerovs dedicated to the 150th Anniversary of the prominent Russian university.
-The musicians actively tour Europe and the New Word, and successfully participate in multiple international jazz festivals.
+The musicians actively tour in Europe and the New Word, and successfully participate in various international jazz festivals.
 Their works are also available on CD.
-The concert contained the compositions of various generations of Vladigerov family in arrangements, as well as Dmitri Shostakovich’s miniatures.
-The material presented in this article is substantiated by the genre comparative analysis traditional for a review, as well as historical angle of presentation of the events.
-The review underlines the high-level mastery of the musicians, impeccable command of the musical instruments, remarkable artistic impression, refined and versatile timbre and sound scales of performance.
-The demonstrated by the Vladigerovs’ Trio sparkling temperament and distinct national Bulgarian character, was received by the Moscow audience with great enthusiasm.
+The concert contained the compositions of various generations of the Vladigerov family in arrangements and Dmitri Shostakovich’s miniatures.
+The material presentation in the article is determined by comparative analysis, traditional for reviews, and the historical angle of presentation of the events.
+The review underlines the high-level mastery of the musicians, perfect command of musical instruments, remarkable artistic impression, refined and versatile timbre and sound scales of performance.
+The musicians' sparkling temperament, typical for the national Bulgarian character, was enthusiastically welcomed by Moscow audience.

 On September 17, the Rachmaninov Concert Hall of the Tchaikovsky Moscow State Conservatory held the concert of the Bulgarian musicians Ekaterina, Konstantin and Aleksander Vladigerovs (also: Ekaterina, Konstantin and Alexander Wladigeroffs).
 The concert was dedicated to the 150th anniversary of the Conservatory.
 The musicians have been in Moscow more than once; they successfully performed at the Oval Hall of the M.I.
 Rudomino State Library of Foreign Literature and the A.N.
 Scriabin Memorial Museum.
 A remarkable concert was held in the Heraldic Hall of the Bulgarian Embassy in Moscow.
 The previous Moscow concerts included not only the works of the academic composers, but also the authors’ versions of Bulgarian songs – bright and energetic jazz spectacles.
 The creative area of the young musicians is determined by their education: they graduated from the Pancho Vladigerov National Academy of Music in Sofia (Ekaterina specialized in the piano music, Aleksander – the trumpet, and Konstantin – in the clarinet music), and the University of Music and Performing Arts in Vienna (the former Vienna Conservatory), and got the “serious” jazz musicians diplomas.
 Twice they were rewarded with the prestigious annual “Fidelio” Award of the University of Music and Performing Arts in Vienna.
 The musicians give many performances in Europe and America and successfully participate in various international jazz festivals; their works have been recorded on CDs.